BrandonAustin01/Caine/CONTRIBUTING.md

 ## SECURITY.md

-# 🛡️ Cain Security Policy
+# 🛡️ Caine Security Policy

 ## Reporting Vulnerabilities

 If you discover a security issue, please email: **[brandonaustinmck01@icloud.com](mailto:brandonaustinmck01@icloud.com)** Do **not** post security issues publicly.

 We will review all reports promptly.
-Thank you for helping keep Cain safe.
+Thank you for helping keep Caine safe.

 ---